 Set and published by the Assessment and Qualifications Alliance.

-charity number 1073334.
+The Assessment and Qualifications Alliance (AQA) is a company limited by guarantee registered in England and Wales 3644723 and a registered charity number 1073334.
 Registered address AQA, Devas Street, Manchester.
 M15 6EX.
+Dr Michael Cresswell Director General